What to expect as 1st pot shops finally open

 The “flower” refers to the part of the marijuana plant that might typically be rolled into a joint (stores also offer pre-rolled joints).
 It comes in several variations and often with exotic brand names such as Tangerine Haze, Purple Punch and Buddha’s Sister.
 Strains differ in levels of THC, the psychoactive chemical in marijuana.

-Concentrates includes waxes, oils and tinctures.
+Concentrates include waxes, oils and tinctures.
 Edibles are the most common form of cannabis-infused products, and often include brownies, chocolate bars, gummies and lozenges.

 State regulations limit potency levels for edibles to no more than 5 milligrams of THC for a single serving.
 A package of edibles can contain no more than 20 individual servings.